 The common bed bug is a bloodsucking nocturnal parasite of man.
 They do attack others if man is not available for example chickens, bats, and some domestic animals.
 The bed bug feeds by piercing the host with hollow tubes coming from the maxilla (upper jaw).
 Saliva is injected when feeding and is associated with local and sometimes widespread hives (skin rash).
 This pest has become less important over the last half century with general improvements in household and personal cleanliness.

 Size & Color

 These parasites are known for feeding on blood and crawling into beds during the night while their victims or host are fast sleeping.
 Bed bug bites are painless and many bed bugs can feed for quite a long time on many areas of the exposed skin.
-Result of the wound may show minor swelling into a small red bump followed by itching and irritation.
+The result of the wound may show minor swelling into a small red bump followed by itching and irritation.

-Good news is that bed bugs have not been known to carry or transmit any human disease, but just the presence of blood-feeding pest and especially in your personal space as your bed.
+The good news is that bed bugs have not been known to carry or transmit any human disease, but just the presence of blood-feeding pests and especially in your personal space as your bed.
 Bed bug eggs are deposited in small cracks and crevices in the mattresses, bed frames, drawers, headboards, trim, baseboards, and in furniture near the bed.
 The nymphs and adults live near one another hiding in such areas of cracks and crevices waiting night when they might venture out to feed.

 Controlling Methods & Tips

 Identification of bed bugs is very important and in the fact the close relatives and resemblance of bat bugs and swallow bugs are easily confused with the bed bug.
 Improper identification will lead to improper, unsafe and unsuccessful control efforts.
 They can be very difficult to eliminate and/or control, therefore an inspection with an experienced pest control professional is recommended.